© 2020 Baptist Health. All Rights Reserved.

 Use a vacuum cleaner or vacuum bags that help control allergens.

 Temper pet allergens.
 If pets are behind your allergies and removing the animal isn't an option, limit contact with it.
 Keep the animal out of bedrooms and other rooms where people with allergies spend a lot of time.
-Bathe your pet weekly.
+Bathe your pet regularly.